codeh4ck3r/awesome-security-architecture/README.md

 #### Checklists and Cheatsheets
 > - <a href="https://learn.microsoft.com/en-us/azure/well-architected/security/checklist">Design Review Checklist for Azure</a>
-> - <a href="https://zeltser.com/media/docs/security-architecture-cheat-sheet.pdf"> By Lenny Zeltser</a>
+> - <a href="https://zeltser.com/media/docs/security-architecture-cheat-sheet.pdf"> Security Architecture Cheatsheet By Lenny Zeltser</a>

 #### To be Done